How Long Does Alcohol Stay On Your Breath?

 Alcohol is a depressant; it sedates the central nervous system.
 One of the first areas of the brain to be affected is the cerebral cortex, which controls judgment, self-control, and inhibitions.
 Alcohol’s sedating effects impair a driver’s decision-making skills and coordination.
 As a result, an impaired driver cannot quickly and decisively avoid an accident or even conduct routine driving maneuvers.

-- Have been drinking and driving.
+- Have been drinking and driving (Breath alcohol test).
 In the United States, .08 percent blood alcohol level is the legal alcohol limit for drivers who are aged 21 and over.
 Drivers younger than 21 are not allowed to have any alcohol in their system when driving.

 - Are legally drunk.
-The legal alcohol limit for drinking in public varies from state to state.
+The legal alcohol limit for drinking in public varies from state to state this is measured by an alcohol breath tester.

-- Have been drinking while in a treatment program that prohibits drinking.
+- Have been drinking while in a treatment program that prohibits drinking, this is measured by a breath alcohol tester.

 - Have alcohol poisoning.
 A life-threatening condition that happens when your blood alcohol level gets very high.
 Alcohol poisoning can seriously affect basic body functions, including breathing, heart rate, and temperature.